xulabs/projects/domain_adaptation/README.md

 Lin, Ruogu, Zeng, Xiangrui, Kitani, Kris, Xu, Min.
 "Adversarial domain adaptation for cross data source macromolecule *in situ*  structural classification in cellular electron cryo-tomograms"

+To run the code, please follow these steps:
+1. Data preparation: Our model is designed for 3D subtomogram data.
+To run the code, you need to prepare source and target data in size as (N,40,40,40) and Label in size as (N,).
+You can see our sample data for details.
+2. Hyperparameter choose: You need to pick up some hyper parameters such as batchsize and learning rate.
+You can use arguments to set up or just modify train.py for them.
+3. Run train.py

+Adversarial learning implemented in updater.py and models implemented in c3dmodels.py

 ## Key prerequisites
 * [keras](https://keras.io/#installation)
 * [tensorflow-gpu](https://www.tensorflow.org/install/)